txt/aa24/docs/03manage.md

     - sort backlog by value/time
     - sprint to finish the top N items
     - repeat <br clear=all>
+  - can't always do agile
+    - co-ordinating   betwwen large teams means setting expectations for when team1 will get material from team2
+    - for very large projects (government, DoD), funds have to be negoatiated and pre-allocated (hardly condusive to agile mid-course replanning)
+    - for hardware/software co-design
+      - hardware is harder and slower to build and change.
+        - so software projects have to be designed to deliver the software, when the hardware needs it
 - agilefall : working at a continuum between plan-driven (a.k.a. waterfall) project management and agile project management
   - usually a pejorative term.